particuleio/symplegma/README.md

 - Deploys vanilla Kubernetes with Kubeadm.
 - Supports [Flatcar Linux](https://www.flatcar-linux.org/) / Ubuntu 20.04
 - Does not rely on Docker
-- Uses CRI compatible runtime (containerd by default)
+- Uses CRI compatible runtime:
+    - containerd (default)
+    - cri-o
 - Does not depend on cloud provider
 - Does not depend on primary master
 - Dynamic config